This article provides instructions on importing records into your Knack app, along with an overview of the import process.

 It's highly recommended that you add a single row at the top of your spreadsheet that will act as the headers (or labels) for each column.
 These headers are used with the table fields as follows:

-• When you create a new table using an import, each header is used as the name of the field that’s automatically created for that column.
+When you create a new table using an import, each header of your data file that you select is used as the name of the field that will be automatically created for that column.

 Formatting Your Data